California's 4th congressional district: 2018

-In February, the California Democratic Party (CDP) endorsed Jessica Morse in a contested Democratic Nomination.
+In February, the California Democratic Party (CDP) endorsed Jessica Morse in a contested nomination.
 Roza Calderon was able to successfully collect 322 CDP-credentialed delegate signatures needed to block the endorsement, in which Morse only received 44 delegate votes.
 However, CDP staff refused to accept the forms after it was alleged they closed doors early to prevent the submission.
 A petition was later filed with the Compliance Review Commission (CRC) by Calderon.
 The CRC voted to accept and count the signatures, ultimately disqualifying enough signatures to proceed with Morse's endorsement.

 California allows candidates to include their professional description under their names on the ballot.
-Regina Bateson later challenged Morse's ballot designation title of "National Security Fellow" at the Sacramento Superior Court after months of controversy that Morse, who had not worked in three years, was "fluffing" her credentials.
-California's Secretary of State, Alex Padilla, had struck down Morse's 3 ballot designations before Judge Gevercer ruled that she presented "no credible evidence" to use the ballot designation of "National Security Fellow".
+Regina Bateson challenged Morse's ballot designation title of "National Security Fellow" at the Sacramento Superior Court after months of controversy that Morse was "fluffing" her credentials.
+California's Secretary of State, Alex Padilla, struck down Morse's three ballot designations before Judge Gevercer ruled that she presented "no credible evidence" to use the ballot designation of "National Security Fellow".
 Instead, he held that this title would mislead the average person about her recent activities.
-In the official Certified Candidate List, Morse's ballot designation was left blank.
+In the official Certified Candidate List for the primary election, Morse's ballot designation was left blank.

-Under the California jungle primary (aka nonpartisan blanket primary) system, only the two candidates with the most votes on June 5, regardless of party, went on to the general election on November 6.
-Both Republicans and four Democrats appeared on the jungle primary ballot.
-Morse finished second in the nonpartisan blanket primary in June 2018.
+Under the California nonpartisan blanket ("jungle") primary system, only the two candidates with the most votes on June 5, regardless of party, went on to the general election on November 6.
+Two Republicans and four Democrats appeared on the primary ballot.
+Morse finished second, qualifying for the general election ballot, along with McClintock.

-Morse was denied "National Security" as her ballot designation for the November ballot.
-In the November general election, McClintock held the district with an advantage of more than eight points.
+For the November ballot, Morse was also denied "National Security" as her designation.
+In the November general election, McClintock held the district with an advantage of more than eight percentage points.